Can Babies Have Nightmares

 Traumatic Event

-It is also believed that stress or trauma can trigger nightmares.
-Traumatic experiences, such as the death of a loved one or the start of a new school, can cause nightmares in children.
-Medical Associations If you think that a child’s medication can be a nightmare, talk to your doctor about whether an alternative can be prescribed.
+It is also believed that fear or psychological shock can trigger nightmares.
+Traumatic experiences, for instance, a recent loss of a family member or starting at a new school, cause nightmares in children.
+Medical Associations If you suspect that your child’s medicine is his nightmare, advise your doctor whether an alternative can be prescribed.

 Stress